 NOC Coffee Co. now has outlets all over Hong Kong, but the location on Des Voeux Road West is where the magic happens.
 The brand’s main roastery is located here and is responsible for creating all the delicious in-house blends and single origin coffees you enjoy.
 The space is large and bright, and you’ll find plenty of snacks and light lunches to compliment your caffeine hit.

 Yes, this is a deli and you can find plenty of great produce to take home.
 But Feather & Bone’s Sai Ying Pung store is also a great spot for a dine-in meal.
 The menu here has a range of meat-heavy plates for all-day dining, and you can’t beat the great-value set lunch menu that’s available as two or three courses.

 A slick, cool space dishing up serious Neapolitan-style pizza, Homeslice is a neighbourhood pizzeria has style and substance in spades.
 Order a classic pie, like the Quattro Formaggi or piquant Diavola or try one of the offbeat offerings, and pair with beer, wines, and cocktails, and save room for dessert.

 Connaught Road West

 Test Kitchen presents a unique food experience where no two nights are the same.
-The dining venue showcases global guest chefs and their culinary talents to hungry diners, who in turn give feedback after happily chowing down.
+The dining venue showcases global guest chefs and their culinary talents to hungry diners and they, in turn, give feedback after happily chowing down.
 The spacious open kitchen setting means you’re just steps away from an up-and-coming chef slicing and dicing your next dish.

 For healthy drinks and dishes, try Opendoor Café.
-They also serve up a selection of yummy smoothies and super smoothies for that extra health boost.
-Their welcoming, interior also acts as a gallery, with art rotating monthly.
+They also serve up a selection of super smoothies for that extra health boost, and their welcoming interior also acts as a gallery, with art rotating monthly.

 Eat, Explore, Enjoy!